The Best Restaurants in San Ramon California, a Local’s Take

 Mendocino Farms has massive salads that are just as filling as many of their entrees.
 I like their Thai chicken salad especially.

 WB Steak is another relatively new addition to San Ramon’s food scene.
-Their expansive restaurant is decorated with a classy leather and cow theme, with lots of dark spaces you can lounge in while sipping an Old Fashioned.
+Their expansive restaurant is decorated with a classy leather and cow theme, with lots of dark spaces you can lounge in while sipping an Old Fashioned, as well as an extensive wine bar.

 Although WB definitely had some old-school steakhouse vibes (and the kinds of tasty steaks and sides you’d expect in that environment) the restaurant still feels contemporary and a little playful while maintaining its fancy feel.